MingStar/SimUniversity/Readme.md

 # SimUniversity

--- Variance of Settlers of Catan, with a University/Campus theme.
+*Variance of the board game Settlers of Catan, with a University/Campus theme.*

-Idea from assignment in UNSW CSE COMP1711 computing course in 2002, lecturer Richard Buckland.
+Idea from an assignment in the COMP1711 UNSW CSE computing course in 2002, lecturer Richard Buckland.

-### Difference from the original game:
+### Difference from the original Settlers of Catan game:
 * No player trading (yet)
 * No cards, instead players can found startup companies with a 20% success rate